acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 ## Connecting to the Test Sidebar

-Enter the Test Sidebar URL as server address in the start page:
+Enter the Test Sidebar URL as Acrolinx URL in the start page:

 ![Connecting to the test Sidebar](images/test-sidebar/connect_in_sidebar.png)